AlessandroAvi/Moonboard_controllerLED/README.md

  ![name-of-you-image](https://github.com/AlessandroAvi/Moonboard_LED_DIY/blob/main/Img/material.png)

-This project is based on a custom made android app used for filtering and visualizing boulder problems.

 **IDEA**: Use the custom made app on the phone in order to filter and select the boulder problem.
 Once the problem has been selected the app shows an ID that will be used on the keypad in order to light the correct LED for the holds.
 The purpose of the LCD is just for understanding if the problem selected on the STM is correct (name and grade).
+Another option is to use the "bluetooth send" button i  the app, that will send all the relevant information to the STM32 via bluetooth, wich will then control the LEDs and light up the boulder problem.